arta678/sigbengkel/README.md

 ## Installation Steps

-You’ll start by editing this README file to learn how to edit a file in Bitbucket.
+Youï¿½ll start by editing this README file to learn how to edit a file in Bitbucket.

 1. Download **Source Code** extract in the htdocs.
 2. Create new database with name **test**.